-Located off campus in the Village of University Park, the Student Fitness Center invites you to come in for a workout.
-The center is designed to help you reach your personal fitness goals.
-The center is free of charge to currently enrolled CSUSB students through the Student Union fee.
-Faculty and Staff also have the benefit of complimentary access to the facility.
+Located off campus in the Village of University Park, Anytime Fitness invites you to come in for a workout.
+Working out and using the facilities at Anytime Fitness is free of charge to currently enrolled CSUSB students through the Student Union fee.

+Faculty and Staff also have the benefit of complimentary access to the facility but must pay a refundable deposit for a key fob.